 III.D.4.
 Analysis and Evaluation

-SAC makes every effort to establish funding priorities through collaboration of faculty and staff to help divisions and departments achieve their educational and financial goals.
-Institutional planning ensures SAC has adequate funding to meet the expectations and needs of our students, faculty, and staff.
+SAC establishes funding priorities through collaboration of faculty and staff to help divisions and departments achieve their educational and financial goals.
+Institutional planning ensures SAC has adequate funding to meet the needs of our students, faculty, and staff.
 SAC continues to form close partnerships to ensure the financial stability of our college.
-SAC continues to plan for the future which is evident in exploring new revenue sources such as Pell Grants and ensuring we have funding in place for unfunded liabilities such as our new Health Science Center.
+SAC continues to plan for the future which is evident in our work to improve our SCFF metrics such as increasing Pell Grant recipients and ensuring we have a pathway to address unfunded liabilities, most of which are in construction projects.

 III.D.4.
 Evidence